marcuspearce/ZombieDash/README.md

 # ZombieDash

-An extensive project in C++ as part of the UCLA course CS 32.
+*** Score: 100/100

-Utilizes concepts learned in class (e.g. object-oriented programming, class hierarchy, proper C++ structure, etc.)
+This project implements an interactive, map-based game in which the user leads "civilians" to safety from "zombies."
+The user can heal itself and kill zombies using power-ups which are picked up throughout the map.
+This project is implemented with **C++** and uses XQuartz for graphics.

-Creates map-based game in which the user leads "civilians" to the exit and kills "zombies" with power-ups (according to a spec given in class).
+I was tasked with coming up with a logical class hierarchy as well as associated data structures, as well as implementing the functionality of each of the characters in the game.
+This project utilized almost all the concepts from this class, such as object-oriented programming, class hierarchy, proper C++ structure, etc.

-Uses XQuartz for graphics
+More details on the implementation, as well as testing procedures, are documented in report.txt.

-More details in report.txt
+This was my year's legendary Project 3 for UCLA's CS 32 -- Introduction to Computer Science II (Data Structures).